Short-Circuit Protection Circuit

 • Breadboard - 1Nos.

-• Connecting wires - As per requirement
+• Connecting wires - As per the requirement

 SK100B PNP Transistor